Session 1 - Module A: Advanced Agent Patterns¶

 response = await agent.process_message(message)

-# Store complete conversation
+# Store complete data processing conversation

 self.message_history.append({